 4. Laptop Magazine

-Review Credibility: Very Good Attkisson gives the Nook Simple Touch with GlowLight an Excellent rating but doesn't give it an Editors' Choice award.
+Attkisson gives the Nook Simple Touch with GlowLight an Excellent rating but not an Editors' Choice award.
 She says it's a great choice for heavy nighttime readers, but calls the non-lit Nook Simple Touch a better value.

 Review: Barnes & Noble Nook Simple Touch with GlowLight Review, Anna Attkisson, April 24, 2012

-Review Credibility: Very Good The Nook Simple Touch with GlowLight is one of the few e-book readers to earn 4 stars out of 5 here, although Gade scores it just below the Kindle Paperwhite due to its uneven lighting.
+The Nook Simple Touch with GlowLight is one of the few ebook readers to earn 4 stars out of 5 here, although Gade scores it just below the Kindle Paperwhite due to its uneven lighting.
 "Unless you're married to Amazon's ecosystem, it's well worth a look," she says.

 Review: Nook Simple Touch with GlowLight, Lisa Gade, May 31, 2012